2026 Iowa Senate election: District 5

 The 5th district encompasses all of Dickinson, Emmet, Kossuth, Palo Alto, and Winnebago counties, as well as part of Clay County.
 The incumbent is Republican Dave Rowley, who was re-elected in 2022 with 98.5% of the vote.

 Rowley announced he would run for re-election in August 2025.
+He was diagnosed with tonsil cancer in early 2026, but has said this does not affect his plans to run for re-election.